christophenoel/argo-workflows/docs/design/sw_design.md

 - **Error Handling and Retry Logic**: Argo Workflow provides built-in mechanisms for error recovery and task retries.
  This mechanism is called the 'retryStrategy' and can be defined in Workflow specification.
 The strategy is used to decide in which case a step is retried.
 In addition to the retry decision, it is possible to configure a 'backoff' mechanism in order to delay the retry and thus avoid retrying too soon or too frequently. https://argo-workflows.readthedocs.io/en/stable/retries/

-- **Monitoring and Logging**: Supports integration with Prometheus for monitoring and fluentd for logging, enhancing visibility into workflow operations.
+- **Monitoring**: Supports integration with Prometheus for monitoring

+- **Logging**:
+It is officially not recommended to rely on Argo to archive logs as it is a naive solution, not designed for indexing, searching, and storing logs (see: https://argo-workflows.readthedocs.io/en/stable/configure-archive-logs/).
+In a Kubernetes environment, logs can be forwarded by an agent running on the node (see: https://kubernetes.io/docs/concepts/cluster-administration/logging/#using-a-node-logging-agent).
+This agent can forward logs to be saved and indexed for a future usage.
+Such solution can be provided by Fluentd (acting as the agent forwarding logs).
+Such logs can be forwarded to ElasticSearch (ELK) which provides storing, indexing and searching capabilities.

 - **Role-Based Access Control (RBAC)**: Utilizes Kubernetes RBAC to control access to workflow execution and management.